-Business-Type Activities: Business-type activities increased the Town of Burnsville's net position by \$784,010.
+Business-Type Activities: Business-type activities increased the Town of Burnsville's net position by \$283,151.
 Key elements of this increase are as follows:

-• Received several capital grants to fund water and sewer improvements.
+Administered a capital grant to fund a water and sewer infrastructure improvements.

 Financial Analysis of the Town's Funds